 Using fresh blueberries in the summer is best but you can make these using frozen blueberries and they are still delicious.
 Feel free to add some lemon zest to the batter to brighten the flavor if you wish.
 The freshly grated zest of one lemon would be perfect.

-Whenever I make these, I imagine pulling Blueberry-Sour Cream Muffins out of the freezer one morning to add to my kiddos’ school snacks (won’t that be a treat!) but they never last long enough to make it to the freezer.
-You can learn from my mistakes and make a double recipe for your family. (:
+Whenever I make these, I imagine freezing half of them and pulling Blueberry-Sour Cream Muffins out of the freezer one morning to add to my kiddos’ school snacks (wouldn't that be a treat!) but they never last long enough to make it to the freezer.
+You can learn from my mistakes and make a double recipe for your family. 🙂

 **Recipe updated 7/2016.
-We make these blueberry muffins often and we’ve found that these particular muffins tend to stick to the pans and are hard to remove whole even if you’ve greased the pans well.
+We make these blueberry muffins often and we've found that they tend to stick to the pans.
 I highly recommend using paper cupcake liners when you make these to save yourself the disappointment of stuck muffins.

 - ¾ cup (150 g) granulated sugar

 - 1 large egg at room temperature, lightly beaten